-- Honey From Flinty Rocks is the journey of one woman who is a first generation Christian, recovering feminist, the help-meet to “The Patriarch”, home schooling (home-discipleship) mother to one “Arrow” & 4 adult children (Floppsy, Mopsy, Peter & Cottontail); who loves to cook, bake, read, sew, crochet, make soap, take pictures, scrapbook, paint & draw, write, play the piano, listen to classical music (mostly classical & baroque era) and spend time with her family.
+- Aunt Mae's Purity From Yesterday is the journey of one woman who is a first generation Christian, recovering feminist, widow of “The Patriarch”, home schooling (home-discipleship) mother to one “Arrow” & 4 adult children (Floppsy, Mopsy, Peter & Cottontail); who loves to cook, bake, read, sew, crochet, make soap, take pictures, scrapbook, paint & draw, write, play the piano, listen to classical music (mostly classical & baroque era) and spend time with her family.

 - Aunt Mae comments on Gluten & Dairy Free Thoughts on Preparedness.
 This is something I've been struggling with of late.

 - Aunt Mae comments on Black Berkey Water Filter Failures.
 Hmmm, food for thought...